The Importance Of Visualization To Reach Your Goals

 Some examples of a Triathlete race day simulation visualization:

-For better results start 2 weeks or some days before, visualize for around 5 minutes or more your event, here some examples of scenarios to visualize for a triathlon race day:
+For better results, start 2 weeks or some days before, visualize your event for around 5 minutes or more.
+Here are some examples of scenarios to visualize for a triathlon race day:

-• Waking up early: preparing to get to the race venue, how is the weather? is it dark or sunny?
+• Waking up early: I'm preparing to get to the race venue.
+How is the weather?
+Is it dark or sunny?

-• Preparing your transition: warming up, practicing your favorite mantras for that day.
+• Preparing your transition: warm up and practice your favorite mantras for that day.

-• The swimming: visualize a lot of athletes swimming close by you, the water temperature and waves? clear or dark water?
-You are feeling light and breathing often.
-Using positivity with your favorite mantras.
+• Swimming: Visualize a lot of athletes swimming close by you.
+What are the water temperature and waves like?
+Is it clear or dark water?
+You feel light and breathe often.
+Use positivity with your favorite mantras.

-• Transition #1: running from the water to the transition, finding your bike spot, do a mental rehearsal of all you need to do in the transition before touching your bike and getting out the T1 for your ride.
+• Transition #1: Run from the water to the transition, find your bike spot, and mentally rehearse all you need to do before touching your bike and getting out of the T1 for your ride.

-• The bike ride: a smooth ride, how is the course? hilly or flat? you are feeling strong, alert and focused on nutrition.
-How it tastes?
-You are breathing deep.
-Managing your thoughts with encouraging self-talk.
+• The bike ride: a smooth ride.
+How is the course?
+Hilly or flat?
+You are feeling strong, alert, and focused on nutrition.
+How does it taste?
+You are breathing deeply.
+You are managing your thoughts with encouraging self-talk.

-• Transition #2: getting off the bike, see yourself running to find your bike spot, again rehearse all the details of what you plan to do in T2 before heading out for your run.
+• Transition #2: Get off the bike and see yourself running to find your bike spot.
+Again, rehearse all the details of what you plan to do in T2 before heading out for your run.

 • The run: visualize yourself having a good form, and then you feel strong crossing the finish line.

-The intention of visualization is to prepare your mind and body for the reality ahead of time, when the day comes your mind/body will definitely feel familiar and perform better.
+Visualization intends to prepare your mind and body for reality ahead of time.
+When the day comes, your mind and body will feel familiar and perform better.

 “It all depends on what you visualize.”
 A. Adams